hhrutter/stream2me/README.md

 ```
  and so forth but not necessarily in that order.

-Once all chunks are downloaded **stream2me** will concatenate everything and write out the result to `test.ts` in this example.
+Once all chunks are downloaded **stream2me** will concatenate them and write out the result to `test.ts` in this example.

 You may have to patch the format string to your needs.